Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

 * Provide a `Name` for the instance.
 * Select the `outlookEmail` connector instance that you created at Step 4.
 * Provide values for all required Variables:
    * `apiCentralTokenCredentials`: The authentication token from the `API Builder tokenProvider` service.
-Please refer to [Configure TokenProvider service in API Builder](https://github.com/Axway/mulesoft-catalog-integration/wiki/Configure-TokenProvider-service-in-API-Builder).
+Please refer to **Step 1: Configure a token provider service in API Builder.**
   * `apiCentralTokenUrl`: The ENDPOINT URL of the `API Builder tokenProvider` service.
+Please refer to **Step 1: Configure a token provider service in API Builder.**
   * `apiCentralUrl`: The link to your AMPLIFY Central environment.
-For production use https://apicentral.axway.com/.
+For production use https://apicentral.axway.com.
   * `azureTenantId`: The tenant id of your Azure account.
   * `azureClientSecret`: The password from the Azure service principal.
   * `subId`: The subscription id of your Azure account.
   * `platformUrl`: Set the url to your AMPLIFY platform account.
-For production use: https://platform.axway.com/.
+For production use: https://platform.axway.com.

 Watch the [demo video](https://youtu.be/1XoxMYIj98M) as we break down and explain how to import and configure the flow template.